 The Central Bank's stated aim in introducing digitalisation requirements is to "....ensure that firms support their customers to harness the benefits of digitalisation and take action to mitigate risks".
-Chapter 4 (Regulations 38-45) of the Conduct of Business Regulations has been drafted in that context.
+Chapter 4 (Regulations 38-43) of the Consumer Protection Regulations has been drafted in that context.

 The key proposed new provisions are as follows:

-- digital platforms must be designed for use by consumers without requiring specialist knowledge in the use of the technology of the digital platform, so that the digital platform is easy to use, to understand and to navigate - the digital platform and the algorithms within it must be designed to produce objective and consistent consumer outcomes and must have been appropriately tested - firms must give clear and effective guidance on use and navigation of the digital platform and must display the means of accessing the guidance prominently - firms must give information regarding how assistance can be accessed - firms must allow the consumer to filter product options, where more than three services "of the same type" are offered digitally
+- digital platforms must be designed for use by consumers without requiring specialist knowledge in the use of the technology of the digital platform, so that the digital platform is easy to use, to understand and to navigate - the digital platform and the algorithms within it must be designed to produce objective and consistent consumer outcomes and must have been appropriately tested - firms must give clear and effective guidance on use and navigation of the digital platform and must display the means of accessing the guidance prominently 'at all times' - firms must give information regarding how assistance can be accessed